Digital Nomad Tax

 Albania

 The first country on the list of best digital nomad visas in Europe is Albania.
 Albania is located on South-eastern Europe’s Balkan Peninsula at the Adriatic Sea.
-It borders, amongst others, Greece and Montenegro.
+It borders, among others, Greece and Montenegro.
 The capital of Albania is the vibrant city of Tirana.

 Apart from the beautiful cities like Berat, Gjirokaster, Korce and Shkodër which are located inland you will mainly find gorgeous beaches all over Albania.
 These beaches are real contenders to the like of the more known ones in Croatia or Greece.